daazz/fetchconfig/README.md

 	timezone	Optional.
 If defined as timezone=hide, it will supress timezone information from config filename.

+	filename_append_suffix
+			Optional.
+If defined, it is appended to the generated filename.
+This option is available
+			for all modules.
+			Example: filename_append_suffix=.txt

 	Options specific to CiscoIOS:

 	show_cmd	Optional.
 If specified, its value will replace